Skip to content

 Industry10 min read

-Document Verification for Real Estate Agents in the UK
+Document Verification for Real Estate Agents in Canada

-Complete guide to document verification for UK estate agents.
-Tenant screening, buyer due diligence, Right to Rent, AML compliance and automation.
+Complete guide to document verification for Canadian real estate agents.
+FINTRAC reporting, provincial council compliance, buyer due diligence

-Illustration for Document Verification for Real Estate Agents in the UK โ€” Industry
+Illustration for Document Verification for Real Estate Agents in Canada โ€” Industry

 Summarize this article with

-Estate agents in the UK face a growing regulatory burden.
-Right to Rent checks, anti-money laundering obligations, tenant referencing and buyer due diligence all require systematic document verification.
-A single oversight can result in civil penalties of up to GBP 20,000 per tenant for Right to Rent breaches, or unlimited fines under the Money Laundering Regulations.
-This guide covers the documents you need to verify, your legal obligations and how automation can reduce compliance risk.
+Real estate agents in Canada face a significant and growing regulatory burden.
+FINTRAC reporting obligations, provincial regulatory council requirements, tenant screening, and buyer due diligence all require systematic document verification.
+A single oversight can result in administrative monetary penalties from FINTRAC of up to $500,000 per violation for individuals, or criminal prosecution under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (PCMLTFA).
+This guide covers the documents you need to verify, your legal obligations, and how automation can reduce compliance risk.

 Documents required for tenant screening